-&lt;sup>9 Legally-speaking, because they have been sold, the assets in a repo are not 'collateral' (which is the traditional term for assets in which a security interest has been vested by a borrower to a lender in order to secure a loan).
+Legally-speaking, because they have been sold, the assets in a repo are not 'collateral' (which is the traditional term for assets in which a security interest has been vested by a borrower to a lender in order to secure a loan).

 - 4. It is market terminology to describe the Buyer as transacting a reverse repo.
 The Seller is simply said to be transacting a repo. - 5.
-The principal uses of repo are (1) the borrowing and lending of cash on a secured basis and (2) the borrowing and lending of securities (in effect, against cash collateral). - 6.
+The basic uses of repo are (1) the borrowing and lending of cash on a secured basis and (2) the borrowing and lending of securities (in effect, against cash collateral). - 6.
 The difference between the Purchase Price paid by the Buyer on the Purchase Date and the Repurchase Price received by the Buyer on the Repurchase Date is the return to the Buyer on the cash he is effectively lending to the Seller.
 This return has nothing to do with any coupons, dividends or other income payments that may be paid on collateral during the term of a repo, which are made separately from the payments of the Purchase Price and Repurchase Price (see paragraph 12.7 below). - 7.
 In a repurchase transaction, the difference between the Purchase Price and the Repurchase Price is quoted as a percentage per annum rate of return.
 In market terminology, this is called a repo rate.
 The return is called repo interest.
-10 This means that the Repurchase Price of a repo is equal to the Purchase Price plus repo interest. - 8.
-The price of a sell/buy-back has traditionally been quoted as the forward price of the security being used as collateral.
-However, sell/buy-backs are now often quoted in terms of their implicit repo rates.
-The differences between repurchase transactions and sell/buy-backs are explained in paragraphs 24-27. - 9.
+This means that the Repurchase Price of a repo is equal to the Purchase Price plus repo interest. - 8.
+The price of a buy/sell-back has traditionally been quoted as the forward price of the security being used as collateral.
+However, buy/sell-backs are now often quoted in terms of their implicit repo rates.
+The differences between repurchase transactions and buy/sell-backs are explained in paragraphs 24-27. - 9.
 A fundamental characteristic of a loan or deposit is that the principal sum of money lent by one party to the other on the value date is the same sum that will be repaid at maturity.
 In a repo, the principal sum effectively being lent by the Buyer to the Seller is the Purchase Price.
-As the Repurchase Price is equal to the Purchase Price plus repo interest, the principal sum effectively to be repaid in a repo is indeed the same as the principal sum that was lent, confirming that a repo behaves like a secured loan or deposit in all economic respects.
+As the Repurchase Price is equal to the Purchase Price plus repo interest, the principal sum effectively to be repaid in a repo is indeed the same as the principal sum that was lent, confirming that a repo behaves like a secured loan or deposit in all economic respects. - 10.
+The fact that the principal sum effectively being lent in a repo is the same as the principal sum that will effectively be repaid gives rise to a practical problem.
+The Purchase Price is set by reference to the market value of the collateral at the start of the repo (it will typically be equal to or less than the market value of the collateral see paragraph 14 below).
+While the principal sum in a repo does not change, the market value of the collateral does.
+If the market value falls below the Repurchase Price, the Buyer would not be able to recover his cash by selling off the collateral, should the Seller default.
+Equally, if the market value of the collateral rises above the Repurchase Price, the Seller would not have enough cash to be able to buy back all his assets, should the Buyer default.
+These unsecured credit exposures have to be eliminated by means of additional payments of cash or transfers of collateral, or an equivalent mechanism, in the process called margin maintenance (see paragraph 14 below).